single-cell-data/TileDB-SOMA/apis/python/README-csr-ingest.md

   * `C,V,2`
   * `D,S,8`
   * `D,T,7`
-* Fragment 1 MBR is `[A..B, S..U]` same as before
+* Fragment 1 MBR is `[A..B, S..V]` same as before
-* Fragment 2 MBR is `[C..D, S..U]` same as before
+* Fragment 2 MBR is `[C..D, S..V]` same as before
 * TileDB guarantees sorting on both dims within the fragment

-But the performance conceern is _identical_ to the situation without cursor-sort of columns: in fact, cursor-sorting the columns provied no benefit since TileDB is already sorting by both dimensions within fragments, and the `var_id` slot of the fragment MBRs are `S..U` in both cases.
+But the performance concern is _identical_ to the situation without cursor-sort of columns: in fact, cursor-sorting the columns provides no benefit since TileDB is already sorting by both dimensions within fragments, and the `var_id` slot of the fragment MBRs are `S..V` in both cases.

 ## Checkerboarding